-Harrison Trace Trail: EASY—2.5 mile-loop via Duck Pond.This is an asphalt surface trail for walkers, bicyclists and joggers.
+Harrison Trace Trail: EASY—3.2 miles.
+This is an asphalt-surface trail for walkers, bicyclists and joggers.
 The trail begins at the Delaware Lake picnic area.
 After passing Delaware Lake, the trail follows the rolling upland above Fall Creek.
-Although the trail is graded and paved, it is not flat.
-Much of the trail is tree-covered and wildflowers grow next to the walking surface all season long.
+Expect some hills.
+Much of the trail is tree-covered, and wildflowers grow next to it during spring and summer.
 This is the easiest route to Duck Pond.

 Fall Creek Trail: MODERATE—1 mile to Duck Pond.
 Start this trail at the northeast corner of the Delaware Lake picnic area.
 The trail follows the lowlands along Fall Creek, then heads uphill as it nears Duck Pond.
 Overall distance can be shortened or varied by taking one of three cutoff trails that connect to Harrison Trace Trail.
 Excellent for birding, fishing access, and wildflower and tree identification.

 Camp Creek Trail: MODERATE—2 miles.
 This trail begins off Harrison Trace near the eastern banks of Delaware Lake, eventually passing Duck Pond.
 This trail passes by an old army rubble pile and contains many beautiful vistas from the bluffs of the Camp Creek valley.